Allergy UK nurse-led allergy clinic

 Who can attend?

-Led by specialist allergy and dermatology nurses, Margaret Kelman and Susie Harley, the clinic accepts referrals for both children and adults based on the referral criteria below.
+Led by specialist allergy and dermatology nurses, Margaret Kelman, the clinic accepts referrals for both children and adults based on the referral criteria below.

 What will happen?

-The clinic will include skin prick testing as a diagnostic aid where appropriate and provide support and advice for patients with a range of allergic conditions and atopic eczema.
+The clinic will provide support and advice for patients with a range of allergic conditions and atopic eczema.

-The clinic has been set up as a research project and written consent will be requested at the initial consultation.
+The clinic has been set up as a research project and consent will be requested prior to the initial remote consultation.

 When and where are the clinics held?